 - !key:value.
 Use this tag, with hard or soft, when you want to avoid deploying to resources with a matching tag.

-failOnConstraintMergeConflice:truein the blueprint.
-For example, you project has a network
+failOnConstraintMergeConflict:truein the blueprint.
+For example, if your project has a network

 loc:londonconstraint, but the blueprint is

-loc:mumbai, but rather than the project location taking precedence, you want the deployment to fail with a constraint conflict message.
-You add the property similar to the following example.
+loc:mumbai, but rather than the project location taking precedence, you want the deployment to fail with a constraint conflict message, you add a property similar to the following sample.

 constraints: - tag: 'loc:mumbai' failOnConstraintMergeConflict:true